oaklandgit/clibro/README.md

 ### Q: Where does Clibro store its data?

-Clibro creates two files in the directory you set up initially.
-For example, if you cloned the repo to `~/clibro`, then Clibro will store its data there.
+Clibro follows macOS conventions and stores its data in two standard locations:

+- `~/Library/Application Support/clibro/data.json` - the last-visited URL and its links
-- `screenshot.png` - an image of the last-visited page
+- `~/Library/Caches/clibro/screenshot.png` - an image of the last-visited page

-- `data.json` - a file storing the last-visited url and its links
+Both directories are created automatically on first run.

 ### Q: This looks hella useful!
 Can I contribute?